Grayda/driver-orvibo/README.md

 =======

 The app should auto-start when your Sphere starts.
 If at any point your sockets stop responding, do a green reset and they should start working again.
+To program and play back IR codes, visit the Labs page in the iOS app, or http://ninjasphere.local in any browser.
+If an AllOne is detected, you'll see an option to configure IR codes.

 Bugs / Known Issues
 ===================